-Acupuncture is something more dancers should consider.
-It’s the use of needles to stimulate different parts of the body.
-There’s some debate as to how exactly acupuncture works whether it’s stimulating neurohormonal pathways, making you happier thus reducing your feelings of pain.
-Or, it might be reducing pr0–inflammatory markers in the body.
+Acupuncture is the use of needles to stimulate different parts of the body.
+There’s some debate as to how exactly acupuncture works, whether it stimulates neurohormonal pathways, making you happier, thus reducing your feelings of pain.
+Or it might reduce pr0–inflammatory markers in the body.

 Either way, it’s worth trying as you never know what might help.

-For muscle soreness, inflammation or pain you might try Cupping.
-In cupping, vacuum is created between your skin and the cup, then the skin rises and reddens as the blood vessels expand.
-It’s going to allow your muscles in the “cupped” area to relax and alleviates muscle pain.
+In cupping, a vacuum is created between your skin and the cup, then the skin rises and reddens as the blood vessels expand.
+It’s going to allow your muscles in the “cupped” area to relax, and it alleviates muscle pain.

-Lot’s of dancers, even back in my day used Arnica Gel which is homeopathic medicine to relieve pain and inflammation.
-I experienced “chronic ankle sprains” as a dancer so Arnica was a saving grace for me.
+Lots of dancers, even back in my day, used Arnica Gel which is homeopathic medicine to relieve pain and inflammation.
+I experienced “chronic ankle sprains” as a dancer, so Arnica was a saving grace for me.
 Homeopathic medicine boasts the use of therapies from natural sources vs. chemically derived pharmaceutical medicine.

-Next time you’re dealing with pain or injury you might consider a Naturopathic Doctor.
+Next time you’re dealing with pain or injury, you might consider a Naturopathic Doctor.

 “Naturopathic medicine is a distinct primary health care profession, emphasizing prevention, treatment, and optimal health through the use of therapeutic methods and substances that encourage individuals’ inherent self-healing process.
-The practice of naturopathic medicine includes modern and traditional, scientific, and empirical methods.”(1)
+The practice of naturopathic medicine includes modern and traditional, scientific, and empirical methods.”¹

 It’s always valuable to get a second opinion.
 In the area of health coaches or nutritionists, find a person you’re able to connect with who understands dance and what’s required.